Accessibility links

 TV

-LMA TV (Le Monde Aujourd’hui) a daily television show (Monday thru Friday) with U.S. and international news, correspondent reports from Africa and in-studio analysis of business, technology, social media, and sports.
+LMA TV (Le Monde Aujourd’hui)— A daily television show (Monday thru Friday) with U.S. and international news, reports from correspondents in Africa and in-studio analysis of business, technology, social media, and sports.
 LMA TV is broadcast by television affiliates in Kinshasa, Lubumbashi, Brazzaville, Cotonou, Douala, Bamako, Niamey, Lome, and Abidjan.

-Vous+Nous focuses on the positive, even incredible things young people are doing in the U.S. and Africa to improve their lives and communities.
+Vous+Nous – A program that focuses on the positive, even incredible, things young people are doing in the U.S. and Africa to improve their lives and communities.

-Carnet de Santé a 15-minute weekly health show focused on prevention and practical solutions for Africans including good health during pregnancy, easy hygiene practices, fitness and healthy eating habits.
+Carnet de Santé – A 15-minute weekly health show focused on prevention and practical solutions for Africans, including pregnancy, easy hygiene practices, fitness and healthy eating habits.
 The show also informs viewers of the latest health breakthroughs – from HIV prevention and treatment to overcoming food and water borne diseases, reducing malaria rates or treating cancer.

-VOA60 Afrique is a one-minute roundup of the region’s top stories each day.
-It is published online, and shown on affiliate TV stations.
+VOA60 Afrique – A one-minute roundup of the region’s top stories each day.
+It is published online and shown on affiliate TV stations.

 Radio

-Le Monde Aujourd’hui -- a 30-minute news magazine, focuses on issues and perspectives of greatest relevance to the francophone Africa region.
-Following a ten-minute roundup of African, U.S. and international news, the program features interviews and Q&A’s with stringers and newsmakers who discuss in depth the latest developments and issues of interest to listeners in francophone Africa.
+Le Monde Aujourd’hui -- A 30-minute news magazine focused on issues andperspectives of greatest relevance to the francophone region in Africa.
+Following a10-minute roundup of African, U.S. and international news, the program features interviews with stringers and newsmakers who discuss in-depth thelatest issues of interest for listeners in francophone Africa.
 Le Monde Aujourd’hui airs Monday through Friday at 0530, 0600, 1830, and 1930 UTC on shortwave.
 On most FM streams the show can be heard from 0530 to 0830 UTC and at 1730, 1830, and 1930 UTC.

-L’Amérique et Vous -- a Friday 1905 UTC interactive radio program with experts, reports, and listeners by phone and Facebook who discuss American issues and U.S. foreign policy as it affects Africa.
+L’Amérique et Vous -- An interactive radio program on Fridays at 1905 UTC with experts, reports, and listeners by phone and Facebook who can discuss Americansi sues and U.S. foreign policy as it affects Africa.

 Le Monde au Féminin -- A 25-minute radio-on-TV magazine show that focuses on women and youth issues.
 It airs on Tuesdays and Saturdays at 1905 UTC, and the video is posted on VOA Afrique Facebook page.

-Votre Santé, Votre Avenir - A 25-minute radio health show offering practical tips for taking care of your health and for dealing with diseases such as AIDS.
-Testimonies and medical opinions punctuate the show, during which viewers’ questions on Facebook are put to healthcare experts.
+Votre Santé, Votre Avenir -- A 25-minute radio health show offering practical tips for taking care of your health and for dealing with diseases such as AIDS.
+Testimonies and medical opinions punctuate the show, during which viewers’ questions on Facebook are put on healthcare experts.

 Apprenez L’anglais – Every day, for half an hour, the program helps listeners improve their proficiency in the English language.